 Station Thakmarpha and Jomsom lie adjacent to each other.
 Thus, only the Jomsom station was used for the model thus representing the rain gauge in the middle basin.
 Station Baglung was used for the lower basin.

 The meteorological models were defined in the model for separately selected rainfall events for validation and calibration.
 The event selection for the calibration and validation of the model was carried out with careful observation.
-The main idea was to capture the behavior of the catchment for the peak event, selected rainfall event includes the time duration when both the stations Jomsom and Baglung have rainfall on the higher side.
+The main idea was to capture the behaviour of the catchment for the peak event, selected rainfall event includes the time duration when both the stations Jomsom and Baglung have rainfall on the higher side.
 “Baglung” had an earlier rainfall event than rainfall at “Jomsom” station.
 This data format was selected so that the individual peaks could be calibrated in order of “Lower Basin Parameters” with “Baglung” and “Middle Basin Parameters” with “Jomsom”.
 This includes the period between 6/14/2021 00:00 to 6/17/2021 00:00 for calibration of the model.
 For the validation, rainfall event between 07/05/2021 15:00 to 07/06/2021 18:00 was chosen.
 This event was considered as an isolated event as the preceding event rainfall was allowed to recede to base flow before a new rainfall event was received in the catchment.
 The validation event was not intended for simulating the highest rainfall event but just to confirm the performance of the calibrated model.
 The selected rainfall event graph for validation and calibration are given in the figures below: